somunachima/shopping-run/README.md

 - Search items on the shopping list
 - Drag and drop items to sort shoppping list
 - Save or unsave an indvidual item on the list
+- View only saved items on a seperate page
 - Unsave all items on the saved list
 - Sign up to make a new account without a Google Account